This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 - The level of demand for each LA in the previous round of the auction (i.e., the number of live bids that included the LA); and

 - The asking price for each LA in the upcoming round of the auction.

 In any subsequent round of the auction, if a bidder's previous round bid was uncontested, and the auction continues for another round, then BOEM will automatically carry forward that bid as a live bid in the next round.
 A bidder whose bid is being carried forward will not have an opportunity to modify or drop its bid until some other bidder submits a live bid that overlaps with the LA in the carried forward bid.
+Note that in this sale, a carried-forward bid will always be for only one LA—if a live bid consisting of both North and South was uncontested, the auction would end.
 In particular, for rounds in which a bidder finds its uncontested bid is carried forward, the bidder will be unable to do the following: